hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

 gives you the inputs for the fields you've defined, so no submit button (and no ``<form>`` tag either for that matter).

 Well, a button is easy enough to add, although it may not do much...
 In the
 template:

 .. sourcecode:: html+django
+    :filename: mysite/polls/templates/poll.html

     <html>
       <body>